takker99/DigitShowDST/.github/instructions/cpp.instructions.md

 # C++ Coding Guidelines

-This document defines the standard conventions for writing and reviewing C++ code in the DigitShowBasic project.
+This document defines the standard conventions for writing and reviewing C++ code in the DigitShowDST project.
 Based on Modern C++ (C++17 and later) best practices, we aim for safe and maintainable code.

 ## Core Principles